AdobeDocs/experience-platform.en/help/destinations/how-destinations-work/profile-export-behavior.md

 ![enterprise destination dataflow](/help/destinations/assets/catalog/http/profile-export-example-dataflow.png)

 A profile export to the destination can be determined by a profile qualifying for or exiting one of the *three mapped segments*.
-However, in the data export, in the `segmentMembership` object (see [Exported Data](#exported-data) section below), other unmapped segments might appear, if that particular profile is a member of them.
-If a profile qualifies for the **Customer with DeLorean Cars** segment but is also a member of the **Watched "Back to the Future" movie** and **Science fiction fans** segments, then these other two segments will also be present in the `segmentMembership` object of the data export, even though these are not mapped in the dataflow.
+However, in the data export, in the `segmentMembership` object, other unmapped segments might appear, if that particular profile is a member of them and if these share the same merge policy as the segment that triggered the export.
+If a profile qualifies for the **Customer with DeLorean Cars** segment but is also a member of the **Watched "Back to the Future" movie** and **Science fiction fans** segments, then these other two segments will also be present in the `segmentMembership` object of the data export, even though these are not mapped in the dataflow, if these share the same merge policy with the **Customer with DeLorean Cars** segment.

 From a profile attributes point of view, any changes to the four attributes mapped above will determine a destination export and any of the four mapped attributes present on the profile will be present in the data export.

 >[!ENDSHADEBOX]

+>[!TIP]
+>
+> You can see examples of exported data to various enterprise destinations in the [Amazon Kinesis](/help/destinations/catalog/cloud-storage/amazon-kinesis.md#exported-data), [Azure Event Hubs](/help/destinations/catalog/cloud-storage/azure-event-hubs.md#exported-data), and [HTTP API](/help/destinations/catalog/streaming/http-destination.md#exported-data) destination documentation pages.

 ## Streaming API-based destinations {#streaming-api-based-destinations}